fhzhkunming/ST558_project/README.md

       city](#133-function-to-display-summary-of-selected-city)
     - [1.3.4 Function to display summary of city of your choose](#134-function-to-display-summary-of-city-of-your-choose)
+      - [1.3.4.1 Compare life quality scores for US cities that available in the Teleport API](#1341-compare-life-quality-scores-for-us-cities-that-available-in-the-teleport-api)
   - [1.4 Data Exploration](#14-data-exploration)
     - [1.4.1 Salary of 50 countries](#141-salary-of-50-countries)
+      - [1.4.1.1 Tidy the raw data of median salary from 50 countries](#1411-tidy-the-raw-data-of-median-salary-from-50-countries)
     - [1.4.2 Median salary of 50
       countries](#142-median-salary-of-50-countries)
     - [1.4.3 Job title and median salary from 50